carrierwaveuploader/carrierwave/README.md

 Finally, restart the server to apply the changes.

-As of version 1.0.0, CarrierWave requires Rails 4.0 or higher and Ruby 2.0 or higher.
+As of version 1.0.0 (forthcoming), CarrierWave requires Rails 4.0 or higher and Ruby 2.0 or higher.
 If you're on Rails 3, you should use v0.10.0.

 ## Getting Started